nazo6/rktk/README.md

 ### Creating new keyboard

-Currently, there is no guide for building a new keyboard, but you can refer to the following repository:
+Currently, there is no guide for building a new keyboard, but you can refer to the examples in this repo or the following repository:

 - https://github.com/nazo6/rktk-neg
 - https://github.com/nazo6/rktk-keyball-rs

-Please note that currently driver for regular matrix is not implemented.

 ## Credits & Acknowledgements